#1 Reason Why You’re Still Bloated

 5. Effort: A healthy bowel movement should require minimal straining and leave you feeling completely evacuated.
 You shouldn't feel like there's more to come out right after you just went.
 A sign of incomplete evacuation is if you feel like there’s some left inside, have manually tried to remove stool or have poo stains on your undies after wiping.

-Hormonal Fluctuations: Women’s hormone levels fluctuate during menstrual cycles, pregnancy, and menopause, which can slow down digestion and bile flow.
+1. Hormonal Fluctuations: Women’s hormone levels fluctuate during menstrual cycles, pregnancy, and menopause, which can slow down digestion and bile flow.
+For example, as progesterone rises in the luteal phase, it relaxes smooth muscle, usually leading to more slowed motility or constipation.
+Some evidence shows as well that lower levels of estrogen (ie right before your period) can contribute to more bloating and constipation.
 Hormonal birth control can also play a role in this.
-Hormonal birth control disrupts mineral metabolism, reduces stomach acid & can affect nutrient absorption.
-HBC is specifically associated with decreased levels of minerals like zinc, magnesium, selenium & phosphorus.
-Mineral depletion plays a major role in constipation.
+Hormonal birth control can lead to multiple mineral deficiencies.
+Namely, HBC is specifically associated with decreased levels of minerals like zinc, magnesium, selenium & phosphorus.
+Adequate minerals keep things moving by optimally supporting digestion and gut motility.

-Emotions: Stress and anxiety can literally stop your digestive system in its tracks.
+4. Unfelt Emotions: Stress and anxiety can literally stop your digestive system in its tracks.
 Your gut is often called your "second brain" for a reason.
 The second brain in the gut is called the enteric nervous system.
-When the body is stuck in a constant state of anxiety ( also known as a fight or flight state), digestive processes are downregulated.
+When the body is stuck in a constant state of anxiety ( also known as a fight or flight state), digestive processes are down-regulated.
 Stress hormones cause the body to shift blood flow from the intestines toward vital organs like the heart, lungs, and brain.
 As a result, intestinal movement slows down, and constipation can occur.